c19witness/uk-covid19-inquiry/2023-10-16_module-2/9_Professor_Andrew_Hayward.rst

 **Professor Andrew Hayward**: That's right.

-**Counsel Inquiry**: You've set out in your statement a number of examples of the type of work NERVTAG was involved in, and that included advice on border control measures, hand washing, PPE guidance, face masks, transmission of new variants; a number of different areas which I'm not going to touch upon.
+**Counsel Inquiry**: You've set out in your statement a number of examples of the type of work NERVTAG was involved in, and that included advice on border control measures, :outline:`hand washing`, PPE guidance, :outline:`face masks`, transmission of new variants; a number of different areas which I'm not going to touch upon.
 I'm grateful for that information.

 But in relation to that, there was one area which you do touch upon at paragraph 5.6, which is social distancing.
 Do you think this is an area where NERVTAG should have been utilised more upon?